jmichuda/gene-222/hw2/README.md

 | E | SELECT * FROM "g1000vcf_partioned_csv_hw2" WHERE chromosome='16' AND start_position=53820526; | Run time: 2.27 sec Data scanned: 413.20 MB | .2 cents|
 | F | SELECT * FROM "g1000vcf_parquet_hw2" WHERE chromosome='16' AND start_position=53820526;| Run time: 2.409 sec Data scanned: 122.03 MB | .06 cents|

+#### Part D: (calculate the cost of each query)
+It in the table above.
+It assumes that the cost is $5/tb data scanned as reported on the Athena website.

+#### Part E
+We can make two inferences.
+First, the use of parquet format reduces the amount of data scanned in all cases because it’s a more efficient encoding than CSVs.
+Second, using chromosome as a partition reduces the amount of data that is scanned when we include `chromosome` in the query, but not when we are querying for `rsid`.

 ## Q3

+#### Part A:
 The first cloud function to unload the VCF into BigQuery is available [here](./import_vcf.py)

 The second cloud function to annotate the VCF once it is triggered by pubsub is [here](./annotate_vcf.py)